What is the purpose of a PCMH?

 How are PMPM payments calculated?

-Self-insured groups that participate in the PCMH program will determine their own PMPM payments.
+Self-insured groups that participate in the PCMH program also make PMPM payments for their aligned membership.

 If I become recognized by NCQA as a PCMH during the program year when does the increased reimbursement begin?